rachelandrew/grid-by-example/presentations/index.md

 ## Upcoming Presentations

-* ConFoo, February 2016
-* Fluent, March 2016 - a talk on new layout including Grid plus a two day workshop on modern web layout.
-* An Event Apart Nashville, March 2016
-* Future of Web Design London - talk and one day workshop on modern web layout
 * CSS Conf Budapest, May 2016
 * An Event Apart Boston, May 2016
 * White October Events, London, June 2016 - full day workshop on modern web layout